gitnik17/transly/README.rst

 .. _IIT Bombay English-Hindi Parallel Corpus: http://www.cfilt.iitb.ac.in/iitb_parallel/
 .. _IIT Kharagpur transliteration corpus: https://cse.iitkgp.ac.in/resgrp/cnerg/qa/fire13translit/index.html

-The *pronunciation module* in Transly can predict pronunciation of any given word.
+The *pronunciation module* in Transly can predict pronunciation of any given word. *(with an American accent of course)*

 Take any word of any language - just transliterate the word in English (all capital) and you are good to go.
-Be it a new or old, seen or unseen, sensible or insensible word - *Transly can catch'em all!* (with an American accent of course)
+Be it a new or old, seen or unseen, sensible or insensible word - *Transly can catch'em all!*

 Another module in Transly is the *transliteration module*.
 It currently supports Hindi to English and English to Hindi transliterations.